Practice as Assessment

 Instead of A/B tests and session recordings, teams get direct workflow proficiency data.

-Compliance officers: Proof that employees have been trained on critical workflows.
-A complete audit trail — who practiced, when, how many attempts, accuracy score.
+Compliance officers: Proof that employees have been trained on critical workflows — who completed what, when, and how accurately.

 For brokerage workflows, for example: